microsoft/openshift-container-platform/README.md

-# OpenShift Container Platform Deployment Template (Release 3.7)
+# OpenShift Container Platform Deployment Template

+## NOTE: Structural change to Repo

+The master branch will now contain the most current release of OpenShift Container Platform with experimental items.
+This may cause instability but will include new things or try new things.

+We will now have branches for the stable releases:
+- Release-3.6
+- Release-3.7
+- etc.

 Bookmark [aka.ms/OpenShift](http://aka.ms/OpenShift) for future reference.